Freescale/Documentation/user-guide/source/metadata.rst

 Metadata
 ========

-BitBake handles the parsing and execution of the data files.
-The data itself is of various types:
+BitBake handles the parsing and execution of the data files, which consist of various types:

-* **Recipes**: Provides details about particular pieces of software.
+* **Recipes**: Provides details and build information about particular pieces of software
-* **Class Data**: Abstracts common build information (e.g. how to build a Linux kernel).
+* **Classes**: Abstracts common build subroutines and information (e.g. how to build a Linux kernel)
 * **Configuration Data**: Defines machine-specific settings, policy decisions, and so forth.
   Configuration data acts as the glue to bind everything together.